pxai/fjs/document/content/functionaljs.md

 We could also make use of filter function to extract a new array from another.

 ### Updating elements
-If we just one to update certain elements of the array we can create a new one using Object.assign.
+If we just one to update certain elements of the array we can create a new one using `Object.assign`.
-Obviously a direct update on the array is mutable as well as functions like fill or copyWithin.
+Obviously, a direct update on the array is mutable as well as functions like `fill` or `copyWithin`.

 ```JavaScript
 const wizards = ["Gandalf", "Rincewind", "Merlin", "Radagast"];